bobgreenshields/stasis/_areas/07-stasis-cell.md

   - 6
 ---

-Each cell is the same holding a stasis chamber.
+Each cell is the same, holding a stasis chamber.

 On entry consult [cell loot]({{ site.baseurl }}{% link stasis-cell-loot.md %}) to check the details of this particular cell.